HappyRay/testscribe/docs/demo.markdown

 [Here](https://github.com/HappyRay/testscribe-demo) is the demo project.
 It's intentionally made as simple as possible to make it easier to understand.
 Feel free to download it and play with it.
+Recommend setting up [the IDE quick launch](index.markdown#optional-setup) to make it easier to try the examples.

 For more realistic examples, see how the tool uses itself to test [here](https://github.com/HappyRay/testscribe/tree/main/tests).